 The most common restriction for older drivers is to require glasses or corrective contact lenses.

 In Massachusetts, other common requirements the RMV may impose on older drivers include:

 The Massachusetts RMV will accept information from any person with information about a driver’s potentially unsafe driving.
 Anonymity is not guaranteed.
 Concerns should be reported in writing on a Request for Medical Evaluation Form and faxed or mailed to the Medical Affairs office as directed on the form.

 The Massachusetts RMV offers free, hour-long presentations for older drivers, their family members, caregivers, and relevant organizations focusing on safe driving for seniors and the ins and outs of getting disability plates and placards in the state.
 To attend a presentation, complete a request form and mail or email it as directed.

 For information on how to get back a license that has been suspended or revoked in Massachusetts, see “Suspensions & Hearings: Discretionary/Public Safety Suspensions.”

 Disability parking placards and license plates can be issued to drivers with impaired mobility if a licensed medical practitioner certifies the condition.

 The placards and plates are available for those who:

 The RMV website contains a wealth of information for Massachusetts drivers, including explanations of licensing drivers and registering vehicles.

 Of particular interest is the downloadable “Driver’s Manual” in English or Spanish, which contains safety tips and explanations of local rules of the road.
-The RMV also maintains a page on its web site dedicated to “Mature Drivers.”
+The RMV also maintains a page on its web site dedicated to “Older Drivers.”